multiplexcuriosus/spice_up_coordinator/README.md

 * easyocr

 ## Testing
-The whole pipeline (as described by steps 1-8 below) can be tested by running:
+The whole pipeline (as described by steps 1-8 under Information flow) can be tested by running:
 ```
 rosrun spice_up_coordinator spice_up_action_client.py
 ```